nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `AcademyDirectory` and the **Actor** is the `User`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a student**

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. AddressBook shows a list of persons
+2. AcademyDirectory shows a list of students
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific student in the list
-4. AddressBook deletes the person
+4. AcademyDirectory deletes the student

     Use case ends.